More Details If You...

 No referrals needed for OB-GYN services: You don’t need to get a referral from a primary care provider before you can get obstetrical or gynecological (OB-GYN) care from a specialist.

-Access to out-of-network emergency room services: Insurance plans can’t require higher copayments or coinsurance if you get emergency care from an out-of-network hospital.
-They also can’t require you to get prior approval before getting emergency room services from a provider or hospital outside your plan’s network.
+Access to out-of-network emergency room services: Insurance plans can’t require higher copayments or coinsurance if you get emergency care from a hospital outside your plan's network.
+They also can’t require you to get prior approval before getting emergency room services from an out-of-network provider or hospital.